Hi! Thanks for visiting my blog!

-She somehow found the weirdest alternative doctor in New York City.
+She found the weirdest alternative doctor in New York City.
 He was a frightening, scowling man with a musty office filled with children with twisted limbs and odd neurological tics, refugees from “normal” pediatricians.
 I hated him and would cry before office visits, but whatever medicine he used allowed me to keep my thyroid.
-(I seem to remember my mother’s mentioning Lugol’s Solution, which is a very old remedy for hyperthyroidism, but I’m not 100 percent sure.)
-Anyway, after he had “fixed” my thyroid, he had the nerve to retire and then die, and my thyroid, as if in protest, decided to swing in the other direction.
+(I seem to remember Lugol’s Solution, which is a very old remedy for hyperthyroidism.)
+After he “fixed” my thyroid, he had the nerve to retire and then die, and my thyroid, as if in protest, decided to swing in the other direction.
 I was diagnosed first with hypothyroidism and then with Hashimoto’s thyroiditis, the autoimmune form of hypothyroidism.
-And so began my many years of taking Synthroid (the crappy synthetic thyroid pill).
+And so began my many years of taking Synthroid (synthetic thyroid hormone).
 In early 2014, I switched to Armour Thyroid (naturally derived thyroid hormone).

-3) Repetitive strain injury: Despite the thyroid disease and endometriosis, I was more-or-less functional.
+3) Repetitive strain injury: Despite the thyroid disease and endometriosis, I was mostly functional.
 I got a B.A. and a job in financial publishing, copyediting newsletters, creating basic computer illustrations, and performing administrative grunt work.
-The job required eight to nine hours of uninterrupted computer use each day.
+The job required eight to nine hours of uninterrupted computerwork every day.

 My boss insisted I worked too slowly.
-He, of course, did everything super fast.
-I ascribed his hyperefficiency to his being extremely smart: Choate, Yale, able to quote Shakespeare and Homer, the whole nine yards.
+Of course, he did everything extremely quickly.
+I ascribed his hyperefficiency to his being brilliant: Choate, Yale, able to quote Shakespeare and Homer, the whole nine yards.
 Actually, he worked fast because he was addicted to crystal meth.
-He dashed around our small office, giving orders at such breakneck speed you couldn’t even take notes.
+He dashed around our small office, giving orders at such breakneck speed I couldn’t even take notes.
 That should have been a clue, but at the time I was really naïve.
 I began to work harder.
 I didn’t realize I was setting myself up for repetitive strain injury (RSI).
 By the time my boss left for a fancy drug rehab, my new boss expected me to keep up the pace.
 And my workload grew and grew.

 I stuck it out for seven more months, wearing finger-to-elbow braces on each arm.
 I kept hoping my physical therapy would kick in, but in the end I had to leave the job.
 By the time I left, I had carpal tunnel syndrome, cubital tunnel syndrome, radial tunnel syndrome, and tendinitis.

-I lost my ability to type and eventually I got surgery for my severe pain and numbness.
-While the surgery took away much of the symptoms, I still need to use voice-recognition software and I draw on an iPad (there’s less pressure on the arms and wrists).
-In the last few years, voice-recognition software has improved.
-It’s far from perfect, but without it, people like me wouldn’t have access to the Internet and all its important information (and cat videos, of course).
+I lost my ability to type and eventually got surgery.
+While the surgery took away much of the severe pain and numbness, I still can’t type and I had to give up jewelry making, sewing, painting, and all my other fun crafty hobbies.
+I can write with voice-recognition software and I draw on an iPad (there’s less pressure on the arms and wrists).
+It takes me days to draw things that used to take hours.
+Voice-recognition software has improved, but it’s far from perfect.
+Still, without it, people like me wouldn’t have access to the Internet, all its important information, and its incredibly important cat videos.

-In 2013, a friend got Lyme and convinced me to search for that old test.
-My friend told me that fibromyalgia symptoms were often caused by Lyme.
+In 2013, a friend got Lyme and told me that fibromyalgia was often caused by Lyme.
+She convinced me to search for that old test.

-I didn’t even remember that the test had been positive: I just remembered that I had been tested and the doctor said not to worry.
+I didn’t even remember that the test had been positive: I just remembered the doctor had said not to worry.
 Famous last words.

-I found an LLMD, and started getting the treatment that should have started in 2009.
-I’ve been treating since early 2014.
+I found an LLMD, and in 2014 started getting the treatment that should have started in 2009.

-5) Skin and Food Allergies: In 2010, almost a year after the positive Lyme test that had been ignored, my immune system and my skin decided to go nuts.
-Hives, rosacea, seborrheic dermatitis, rashes, you name it.
-I went from “you don’t look sick” to “oh my God, what happened to your face” in a few months.
+5) Skin and Food Allergies: In 2010, almost a year after the positive Lyme test, my immune system and my skin decided to go nuts.
+Hives, rosacea, seborrheic dermatitis, rashes, etc. I went from “you don’t look sick” to “oh my God, what happened to your face” in a few months.

 I went to seven dermatologists, hoping one could make the horror disappear.
 The seventh was an allergy specialist, and he thought maybe allergic contact dermatitis might be contributing to my skin problems.
-Of course, I didn’t think I was going to be allergic to anything.
+I didn’t think I was allergic to anything.
+Oops.

-I had become allergic to all my haircare and skincare products and much of my dental work (I had a separate patch test for dental allergens.)
+I had become allergic to all my haircare and skincare products and much of my dental work (I had a separate patch test for dental allergens in 2012.)
 I also had new food allergies:

 1) all milk, even goat milk